-As part of the Tax Cuts and Jobs Act of 2017 (TCJA), beginning with the 2022 tax year, we are required to capitalize research and development expenses, as defined under Internal Revenue Code section 174.
-For expenses that are incurred for research and development in the U.S., the amounts will be amortized over 5 years, and expenses that are incurred for research and experimentation outside the U.S. will be amortized over 15 years.
-We expect that this provision will result in a significant decrease to our 2022 tax loss but will not result in an actual tax liability for 2022.
+As part of the Tax Cuts and Jobs Act of 2017, beginning with the 2022 tax year, we are required to capitalize research and development expenses, as defined under Internal Revenue Code section 174.
+For expenses that are incurred for research and development in the U.S., the amounts will be amortized over 5 years, and expenses that are incurred for research and experimentation outside the United States will be amortized over 15 years.
+See Note 10, Income Taxes, for further discussion of our tax provision for the three and six months ended June 30, 2023.